Glossary

 Mechanics

 Playthrough.
-A wagering requirement: you have to bet SC a certain number of times before it can be redeemed.
-Most sites are 1× playthrough; some bonus SC carries 3× or higher.
+A wagering requirement — you have to bet SC a certain number of times before it can be redeemed.
+Most sites use 1× playthrough; some bonus SC and some platforms apply 3× or higher; a few have stranger rules.
+Always check the specific terms.
 See the Playthrough Strategy guide.

 RTP — Return To Player.
 The long-run percentage of wagered money returned to players.
 A 96% RTP slot returns ~$96 of every $100 bet, on average.
 Slots typically range 90–97%; table games like blackjack exceed 99%.